ibanFR/semantic-versioning-kata/docs/_how-to/delete-all-releases.md

+---
+title: Delete all releases from a GitHub repository
+---

 # How-to delete all releases from a GitHub repository

 To reset the history of a GitHub repository and delete all releases, you can follow the steps below: